apache/spark/docs/ml-classification-regression.md

 **Examples**

-The following example shows how to train a multiclass logistic regression model with elastic net regularization.
+The following example shows how to train a multiclass logistic regression model with elastic net regularization, as well as extract the multiclass training summary for evaluating the model.

 <div class="codetabs">